SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0119 SHOOTING

-(c) Persistent gas and water spouts caused by drilling or shooting operations of seismic crews will be stopped by permittee as soon as possible after they occur.
+(c) The permittee shall stop gas and water spouts caused by drilling or shooting operations of seismic crews as soon as possible, but no later than 24 hours after the spout is first noticed.

 History Note: Authority G.S.
 113‑391;